amitxv/AutoGpuAffinity/README.md

                         assign a single core affinity to graphics drivers
 ```

-- Windows ADK must be installed for DPC/ISR logging with xperf (this is entirely optional)
+- Windows Performance Toolkit from the Windows ADK must be installed for DPC/ISR logging with xperf (this is entirely optional)

     - [ADK for Windows 8.1+](https://docs.microsoft.com/en-us/windows-hardware/get-started/adk-install)